Accenture/mercury/README.md

 - Timestamp: the Mercury system uses UTC time and ISO-8601 string representation when doing serialization. https://en.wikipedia.org/wiki/ISO_8601

 - UTF8 text encoding: we recommend the use of UTF8 for text strings.

+## Java JDK higher versions

+Mercury has been tested and deployed with Java 1.8.
+We will polish the codebase to accommodate higher versions of Java later.

 ## Developer guide